Freedom is the Heart of Liberty!

 And let's be clear here: This practice is counterfeiting.

 So we have quite a bit of illegal activity going on here.
 But will ANY of the culprits be held accountable?
 I think not.
-There's not enough people that really understand what happened to create the sort of public outcry needed --to make anything happen.
+There's not enough people that really understand what happened to create the sort of public outcry needed -- to make anything happen.

-However, quite a bit more people are now hip to the jive when it comes to these sorts of things happening in the market.
+However, quite a bit more people are now hip to the jibe when it comes to these sorts of things happening in the market.
 As more of this comes out, it's liable to have a negative effect on the market.
 I think it's going to lead people to some pull their money out of the market and move it into real estate, or some other physical asset.

 Note: You DO NOT need to register to leave a comment.